oneQuasi/chessing/README.md

 `PieceRules` is how you can define pieces and piece behaviors.

 - `process` is called after a board is setup, and provides a chance to cache piece moves or otherwise process the board.
-- `list_actions` lists actions that can be made with the piece.
+- `actions` lists actions that can be made with the piece.
 - `make_move` defines how the board changes when you make the move, and returns a `HistoryState` to restore changed BitBoards.
-- `capture_mask` allows for efficiently testing if a piece can see `mask` without needing to generate a list of actions.
+- `attacks` allows for efficiently testing if a piece can see `mask` without needing to generate a list of actions.

 Some pieces require other piece types to generate specific moves.
 For instance, kings depend on rooks for castling moves.
 To handle this, kings check if a rook piece is in the game before attempting to see if they can castle like so: